 4. Report Problems

 Complacency is a leading cause of accidents in the workplace.
 The best system for encouraging construction safety is to say something if you see something.
 Faulty equipment is a leading workplace hazard, and workers refusing to follow rules increases the chances of accidents on construction sites.

 Construction sites should be well marked with signs regarding health and safety rules.
 It is of paramount importance that staff and supervisors adhere to these rules, and that signs are well-placed for maximum visibility.
 Constant awareness of rules, as well as clear marking of dangers, are crucial to construction safety.

 Whilst construction sites are often hectic environments, that is no excuse for compromising construction safety through clutter.
 A messy environment increases the risk of accidents.
 Whilst some mess is unavoidable, steps can be taken to make your workplace tidier.
 Keep routes as clear as possible and avoid trailing cables on walkways.

 Another means of encouraging construction safety is to equip workers with lone alarms.
-This is especially true if any of staff operate without supervision, making them lone workers.
+This is especially true if any staff operate without supervision, making them lone workers.

 A lone alarm provides workers with extra peace of mind in the case of an accident.
-At the press of a button, an alert is broadcast to a 24/7 Monitoring Team.
+At the press of a button, an alert is broadcast to our 24/7 Monitoring Team.
 By speaking over the built-in speaker phone, the team member can determine the nature of the emergency.
 Using this knowledge, they then alert emergency contacts and, if necessary, the emergency services.

 These devices also come fitted with fall detectors and GPS locators for added security.